celo-org/celo-ledger-spender-app-w-docker-build-tools/README.md

 ``export BOLOS_SDK=/Users/username/nanos-secure-sdk``

+You can download the latest version from `https://github.com/LedgerHQ/nanos-secure-sdk`.

 ## Loading

 You can build and load the app onto your Ledger Nano by running `make load`.
-Be sure to have your nano plugged into your computer via USB.
+Be sure to have your nano plugged into your computer via USB, and that no other app is using it (e.g., Ledger Live or celo-blockchain).

+## No consent

+For a no consent version that doesn't require user approval, add NOCONSENT to the Makefile in `ledger-app-celo`.